Parathyroid Hormone and Calcium Levels

 - All the nerves in the body use calcium to send signals to the next nerve, muscle or organ (intestines, heart etc…).
 This is why calcium imbalance can cause so many neurologic symptoms, including tiredness, anxiety, depression, poor sleep, poor concentration, etc…)

-- Muscles also use calcium to flex, so with calcium imbalance the muscles either cramp or get weak.
+- Muscles also use calcium to flex, so with calcium imbalance, the muscles either cramp or get weak.

-Calcium is the element that allows the passuage of information from one nerve to the next.
+Calcium is the element that allows the passage of information from one nerve to the next.
 It allows our nerves to communicate precisely and efficiently, and our nervous system to work.
 In fact, our entire brain works by fluxes of calcium in and out of the nerve cells.
-Understanding these functions of calcium helps explain why people can get a tingling sensation in their fingers, or cramps in the muscles of their hands, when calcium levels drop below normal.
+Understanding these functions of calcium helps explain why people can get a tingling sensation in their fingers, or cramps in the muscles of their hands when calcium levels drop below normal.
 The brain demands normal calcium levels, and any change in the amount of calcium can cause the brain to create emotional and mental imbalances.
 Too much parathyroid hormone creates high calcium levels, which can leave a person feeling run down, easily irritated, forgetful, depressed, and sleep deprived.
-All these symptoms are usually relived once a bad parathyroid gland is removed.
+All these symptoms are usually relieved once a bad parathyroid gland is removed.

 Every cell in the body uses calcium to communicate with the different parts of the cell inside itself.
 All the nerves in the body uses calcium to send information and commands to the next nerve, muscle, or organ.
 This is why calcium imbalance can cause so many neurologic symptoms, such as tiredness, anxiety, depression, poor sleep, and poor concentration.
 Muscles also use calcium to flex, which in turn means that calcium imbalance may cause the muscles to cramp or weaken.

 This calcium monitoring system runs constantly, thereby maintaining calcium and parathyroid hormone in a very narrow but normal range.
 Normal parathyroid glands will turn on and off dozens of times per day, in an attempt to keep the calcium level in the normal range so our brain and muscles function properly.
-Those of us with normal parathyroid function will have calcium levels that are in a very narrow range, with almost no variability (this narrow range is usually much narrower than what is consider to be the range of normal by laboratories for calcium).
+Those of us with normal parathyroid function will have calcium levels that are in a very narrow range, with almost no variability (this narrow range is usually much narrower than what is considered to be the range of normal by laboratories for calcium).
 This can be contrasted with somebody that has a bad parathyroid gland, which has lost its regulatory system.
-The control system is lost in parathyroid tumors know as hyperparathyroidism, and in general there is an upward trend in calcium and PTH levels.
+The control system is lost in parathyroid tumors know as hyperparathyroidism, and in general, there is an upward trend in calcium and PTH levels.

 What is Parathyroid Hormone?